Digital Economy: IT, Key To The Future, Says Westgate Boss

 Despite the economic downturn occasioned by the COVID-19 outbreak and against the backdrop of the emerging digital economy, the information technology sector remains the key to the future.

-This was disclosed by the managing director of Westgate Technologies, Mrs Ijeoma Ezeudu, on Thursday during the opening of a Westgate retail store in Abuja.
+This was disclosed by the managing director of Westgate Technologies, Mrs Ijeoma Ezeudu, yesterday during the opening of a Westgate retail store in Abuja.

 “We’ve have been in this Abuja for the past 10 years but as a company, Westgate has been in existence for the past 16 years, we have that vision to take IT to the highest level.
 So, despite the pandemic, it is quite challenging but we have to keep pushing,” she said.